omf2/omf2/README.md

 fisher install omf2/core-plugins-pack
 ```

 Installing a plugin pack like [omf2/core-plugins-pack][core-plugins-pack] will install the OMF2 utility for you.
-Alternatively, if you just want OMF2 as a standalone utility, you can simply run:
+Alternatively, if you only want `omf2` as a standalone utility, you can simply run:

 ```console
 fisher install omf2/omf2